m4tex/mxa-bot/README.md

 ## Contact
 This framework is very rough and not quite polished and up to date.
 I do have plans to update it in the future and I realize the documentation is not very well defined.
-This could hardly be called a pure framework since I have code related to my personal project and it also has a steam client module that run a steam bot along with the discord bot.
+This could hardly be called a framework since I have code related to my personal project and it also has a steam client module that run a steam bot along with the discord bot.
 In case you are interested in this format for creation of discord bots, don't hesitate to contact me.
 I will eventually upgrade the codebase and probably add TypeScript so I don't have to document every detail and type.
 You can find my